Crawl Space Inspection

 If you have ever bought or sold a home, you probably realize that one of the biggest obstacles in closing a deal is the home inspector.
 After all, it is his job to try and find problems with the property and warn the prospective buyer about them.
-Usually all of the visual elements of the home (roof, siding, etc) come as no surprise.
+Usually, all of the visual elements of the home (roof, siding, etc.) come as no surprise.
 If the buyer has problems with any of these, they probably already know about them before the inspector ever shows up.
-But, there is an area of the home that the buyer knows nothing about and is relying on a skilled professional to look at for him.
-Yep, you guessed it… The crawl space.
+There is an area of the home that the buyer knows nothing about and relies on a skilled professional to look at.
+Yep, you guessed it—the crawl space.

-At New Leaf Pest Control, a good percentage of our customers are people that are either buying or selling a home and we have seen a fair number of inspection reports.
-Here is a list (in no particular order) of the most common problems that are found in a crawl space that we are asked to address:
+At New Leaf Pest Control, a good percentage of our customers are people that are either buying or selling a home, and we have seen a fair number of inspection reports.
+Here is a list (in no particular order) of the most common problems that we find in crawl spaces:

 #2- Problems with the vapor barrier